dev-rfc/tibia-arch-linux/README.md

-# Tibia (PKGBUILD)
+# Tibia for Arch Linux (PKGBUILD)

-This is a PKGBUILD for installing Tibia on Arch Linux with the latest QT6 update.
+This is a PKGBUILD for installing Tibia on Arch Linux with the latest QT6 and Wayland update.
 Follow the instructions below to set it up, including steps to fix potential font rendering issues.

 ## Installation